generate_before_header

 About

-In 2014, Scalise was shot and injured by a gunman targeting Republicans during practice for a Congressional baseball game.
-As chair of the conservative House Study Committee, he reportedly vowed to keep moving the Republican leadership to the right.
-Throughout his congressional career, he has been a strong supporter of gun rights and an outspoken critic of Obamacare, repeatedly vowing to overturn the Affordable Care Act.
+In 2017, when Scalise was majority whip, he was shot and injured by a gunman targeting Republicans during practice for a Congressional baseball game.
+In 2012, he first gained prominence in the party when he became chair of the conservative House Study Committee, vowing to keep moving the Republican leadership to the right.
+Throughout his congressional career, he has been a strong supporter of gun rights and an outspoken critic of Obamacare, repeatedly attempting to overturn the Affordable Care Act.

-In 2014, Scalise was forced to backpedal and apologize for a 2002 speech he made to a white supremacist group while serving in the Louisiana State Legislature, which he did from 1996–2008.
-During that period, he was a member of American Legislative Exchange Council (ALEC), a corporate right-wing bill mill creating “model legislation” for implementation at the state level.
+In 2014, Scalise was forced to backpedal and apologize for a 2002 speech he made to a white supremacist group while serving in the Louisiana State Legislature from 1996–2008.
+During that period, he was a member of American Legislative Exchange Council (ALEC), a pro-corporate bill mill that pushes far-right “model legislation” at the state level.

-After the 2020 presidential election, Scalise threw himself into spreading the Big Lie denying Trump’s legitimate loss.
+After the 2020 presidential election, Scalise threw himself into spreading the Big Lie in support of Trump’s claim of a stolen election.
 He objected to certifying the Electoral College count and voted against both impeaching Trump for inciting the insurrection and establishing a special House committee to investigate it, among other measures.

 January 6, 2021